giuseppemorelli/tools.server/README.md

 # GMdotnet Server Tools
-A suite of tools for web servers.
+A suite of tools for servers